-- "Accredited Chiropractic Program" means a chiropractic program accredited or recognized by the Council on Chiropractic Education; and - "Preceptorship Program" means a student practice placement program of an accredited chiropractic program.
+- "Accredited Chiropractic Programme" means a chiropractic programme accredited or recognized by the Council on Chiropractic Education (Canada) or a chiropractic education program considered equivalent by the Council to such a program. - "Preceptorship Programme" means a student practice placement programme of an accredited chiropractic program.
 A chiropractic student is required to practise under the supervision or direction of a member of the profession.

-Chiropractic students participating in an accredited school's preceptorship program will be considered to be "fulfilling the requirements" of becoming a chiropractor for the purposes of section 29(1) and 30(5) of the RHPA if they are enrolled in an accredited chiropractic program.
+Chiropractic students participating in an accredited school's preceptorship programme will be considered to be "fulfilling the requirements" of becoming a chiropractor for the purposes of section 29(1) and 30(5) of the RHPA if they are enrolled in an accredited chiropractic programme.